Harvard College social clubs

 Harvard College has several types of social clubs.
-These are split between gender-inclusive clubs recognized by the college, and unrecognized single-gender clubs which were subject to College sanctions in the past.
+These are split between coeducational clubs recognized by the college, and unrecognized single-sex clubs which were subject to College sanctions in the past.
 The Hasty Pudding Club holds claim as the oldest collegiate social club in America, tracing its roots back to 1770.
 The next oldest institutions, dating to 1791, are the traditionally all-male final clubs.
 Fraternities were prominent in the late 19th century as well, until their initial expulsions and then eventual resurrection off Harvard's campus in the 1990s.
 From 1991 onwards, all-female final clubs as well as sororities began to appear.
-Between 1984 and 2018, no social organizations were recognized by the school due to the clubs' refusal to become gender-inclusive.
+Between 1984 and 2018, no social organizations were recognized by the school due to the clubs' refusal to become coeducational.

-Beginning with the Spee Club in 2015, a number of formerly single-gender organizations began to admit new members regardless of gender.
-In 2016, Harvard announced sanctions on members of remaining single-gender clubs, aiming to push them to become coed.
-On September 8, 2018, Harvard announced that it would recognize an initial list of fifteen social organizations that either already were gender-inclusive or had committed to becoming gender-inclusive.
+Beginning with the Spee Club in 2015, a number of formerly single-sex organizations began to admit new members of both sexes.
+In 2016, Harvard announced sanctions on members of remaining single-sex clubs, aiming to push them to become coed.
+On September 8, 2018, Harvard announced that it would recognize an initial list of fifteen social organizations that either already were coeducational or had committed to becoming such.
 On June 30, 2020, Harvard announced that it would drop its social group sanctions as a result of a Supreme Court decision on sex discrimination.

 Origins

 The historical basis for the name "final clubs" dates to the late 19th century, a time when Harvard had a variety of clubs for students of each class year.
 During that period, Harvard College freshmen could join a freshman club, then a "waiting club," and eventually, as they neared completion of their studies, a "final club."
 Hence, students of different years joined different clubs, and the "final clubs" were so named because they were the last social club a person could join before graduation.

 Harvard's final clubs for women date to 1991 with the founding of the Bee Club.

 Many of the clubs were founded in the 19th century, after Harvard banned traditional fraternities in the 1850s.
-Of the final clubs still in existence (see below), only the Fox was initially founded as a final club.
 The Phoenix SK is the amalgam of three separate clubs: the Phoenix, the Sphinx, and the Kalumet.